 Hover menus do not allow much room for error.
 If the drop-down requires you to constantly keep your mouse over the navigation item and its children, then there is more room for error.
 Being able to click to open a menu and not have that menu disappear until another action is taken allows users to take their time and move the mouse in any direction without the menu disappearing.

 Many users of the web are used to clicking to interact with something.
 Clicking links to go to a new page, clicking buttons to submit a form, clicking tabs to reveal more content, clicking stars to submit reviews etc. The natural instinct is to click the link to reveal a drop-down menu (if indicated).
 If the menu is on hover, this is a break in the interaction flow and expecting the user to use and understand a different motion to use your website.
-This can becoming confusing and disorientating.
+Clicking will also navigate to the page, which can break the users train of thought.
+This can become confusing and disorientating.

 We at Liquid Light are very much in favour of drop-downs being on click.
 What do you think?
 If you would like to read more on the topic of drop-down navigation, we’ve collated a few links below.